Contents:

 The Presidential $1 Coin Program was launched in 2007, and became a significant moment in American numismatics.
 For the first time, every U.S. president would be honored systematically on circulating dollars.
 This initiative introduced collectors to a lot of different designs, sometimes with specific errors, and limited mintage.

-Most Valuable Rare Presidential Dollar Coins
+Which Presidential Dollar Coins Are Rare?

-2010-D Abraham Lincoln Satin Finish | $400+ | Low mintage, elegant satin finish |
+2010-D Abraham Lincoln – Satin Finish (Mint Set) | Low mintage satin finish piece | $10–$40 |

-Presidential Dollar Coins Complete Set List
+Presidential Dollar Coins Complete Set Value and List

 2007: